• To send this plan to a friend, family member, rabbi, or community leader, highlight the URL above, copy, and paste it into an email.

 • If you would rather comment privately and directly, you can email us at [email protected] .

 New Strategies for Jewish Leaders in a Time of Surging Jew-Hatred

 Years of neglect and misguided policies by mainstream Jewish leaders have failed to stem the shocking surge of Jew-hatred in America.

-Practically every Jewish institution now needs significant security.
-Jews have been murdered in Pittsburgh, San Diego and Jersey City, beaten on the streets of Brooklyn, bullied and harassed in the universities, defamed by The New York Times and CNN, and now maligned in the U.S. Congress.
+Every Jewish institution now needs security.
+Jews have been murdered in Pittsburgh, San Diego, and New Jersey, beaten on the streets of Brooklyn, harassed in the universities, defamed by The New York Times and CNN, and now maligned in the U.S. Congress.